Frequently Asked Questions

 Q: What credit or Debit cards do you accept?

-A: All major credit and debit cards are accepted
+A: PayPal and all major credit and debit cards are accepted

 To pay with your card Securely on line, simply add the item(s) you want to your cart then checkout or click on View Cart at the top right of the page.
 Then click or tap the large Yellow Checkout button at the lower right part of the page, then select Credit Card to pay with your card.

 Checks & Money Orders are also accepted!
 Just select check or money order as your payment option at checkout and all the mailing and pay to information is provided and then emailed to you as well.

 A: Yes!
 After you add the desired item(s) to your cart simply checkout and PayPal will be one of the payment options.

 Q: SHIPPING - How much is shipping?
 How does shipping work?
 How long before I get my DVD(s)?
 Do you ship worldwide?

 A: Shipping is USPS First Class, no tracking, and is usually $4.99 flat (for most orders) for shipping and handling to the USA for most single disc titles.
 Some titles carry additional shipping costs based on additional discs, dual layer discs and artwork upgrade options.
 We do ship to most countries.

 International shipping charges are usually: $9.99 to Canada and $14.99 Worldwide.
 Some titles carry additional shipping costs based on additional discs, dual layer or laser artwork options.
 International shipping can take 3 to 12 weeks or more to arrive to international customers.

 Your DVD(s) will usually SHIP in 1-3 business days via USPS 1st Class, from southern California U.S.A.
 Your order should ARRIVE in 10-14 days in the USA, or sooner, after your order is placed.